tidymodels/parsnip/tests/testthat/_snaps/re_registration.md

         args = list(obj = quote(object), new_data = quote(new_data), type = "tuba")))
     Condition
       Error in `set_pred()`:
       !
-The combination of engine `dbarts` and mode `regression` "and prediction type 'numeric'" already has predict data for model `bart` and the new information being registered is different.
+The combination of engine `dbarts` and mode `regression` and prediction type "numeric" already has predict data for model `bart` and the new information being registered is different.